mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 `here <https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/>`__ ).

-Python modules to handle the import of SEED data are packages found under *mspasspy.preprocessing.seed*.
+Python modules to handle the import of SEED data are packages found under :code:`mspasspy.preprocessing.seed`.
 Our current implementation depends upon obspy's miniseed reader that imposes some restrictions.
 A fundamental scalability problem in the current version of obspy's reader is it makes what we might call the SAC model of data management.
 That is,